-I made my own tree hugger straps after some research, but you can buy them if you like.
-Many hammocks come with them!
+I made my own tree hugger straps.
+Many hammocks come with them.
 For the gram weenies like me, seeking to cut every ounce, you may want to make your own.

 One of the last features to think about with a camping hammock is the bug net.
 Essentially it’s a question of “to bug net or not to bug net”?